Memory Size and Function | Vantage BYOM - JVM Memory Size and JVMMemStats Function - Teradata Vantage

 fee1607120608274

-If using H2OPredict with NLP models, the recommended value for the JVM memory is 12 GB.
+If using H2OPredict with NLP models, the recommended value for the JVM memory is 12 GB (-Xmx) and a cache size of 5 GB (-DcacheMaxLimit).
 As a prerequisite, if any of the following values are lower than your current configuration, you must set the following parameters in cufconfig.
 See Changing CufConfig Parameter Values.

 JavaHybridThreads: 50